guettli/Microsoft-365-vs-Google-Workspace/README.md

 In o365 VideoCall: I am in a Teams videocall.
 I want to invite someone.
 I copy+paste my URL.
 But this does not work.
 You need to go to the people-icon and then create a hyperlink for sharing.
 Grrrr.
 Copy+Pasting the URL of a Google Meet videocall works fine.

+In o376 I see file extensions like ".docx".
+This looks ugly, and provides no benefit, since the icon already signals that this is a word document.

 # Where Microsoft is better

 Microsoft is better at reading/writing their docx format.
 But I don't need this feature.